 Chis is registered with all the major private health insurances but not BUPA and AXA/PPP who in 2016/7 are reducing benefits per treatment and not allowing their members to top up.
 This will not make it viable for most clinics in Central London to function.
 We are therefore restricting our BUPA treatments to one osteopath, Tracy Davies and one physiotherapist, Robert Galloway until further notice.
 AXA/PPP have reduced their benefit to a level that makes it impossible for us to work with them.

-Diluka is registered with all the major private health insurances but not BUPA and AXA/PPP who in 2016/7 are reducing benefits per treatment and not allowing their members to top up.
-This will not make it viable for most clinics in Central London to function.
+Diluka is registered with all the major private health insurances but not BUPA and AXA/PPP who in 2016/7 were reducing benefits per treatment and not allowing their members to top up.
+This will not make it viable for most clinics in Central London to function under their terms.
 We are therefore restricting our BUPA treatments to one osteopath, Tracy Davies and one physiotherapist, Robert Galloway until further notice.
 AXA/PPP have reduced their benefit to a level that makes it impossible for us to work with them.

 Tracy Davies osteopath, osteopath:Qualified from the British School of Osteopathy in 1992.
 With 20+ years experience she offers an integrated approach to osteopathy, combining structural techniques with deep tissue massage, alongside postural and ergonomic advice to achieve the best results for each patient.
 She has been part of the team providing high quality osteopathic care to patients attending the orthopaedic and rheumatology department at the Central Middlesex Hospital Trust and Bupa Wellness and specializes in the treatment of work related musculo - skeletal pain, especially those resulting from poor posture, work ergonomics and stress impacting the body.